umgbhalla/dotfiles/README.md

 These are the dotfiles I use regularly in my school laptop and home desktop.
 I highly recommend against copying these dotfiles blindly unless you know exactly what each file does to your system.
 Some of the features or packages I use in my system are experimental or built with specific hardware in mind.
 I take no responsibility for any damages or system failures you may encounter - that being said, if you come across a reproducible issue or would like to ask me questions, feel free to open an issue or contact me privately and I would be more than happy to help.

+I also have been working on compatibility with MacOS.
+While I cannot fix everything to work in MacOS, basic utilities and command-line aliases are compatible.
+See [cloning](#cloning).

 I use to primarily use Wayland and have a setup specifically set up for use with Sway.
 If you're interested, you can check it out in [this release](https://github.com/bossley9/dotfiles/tree/2020.03.11).

 ## Table of Contents